 “Let’s go check out the disco,” I shout over the club din.
 The band playing on stage is too slow and ponderous.
-We stumble down the stairs, due to Jimmy still not used to platform shoes while stoned.
-It’s all good.
+We stumble down the stairs, due to Jimmy not used to platform shoes while stoned.
+It is all good.
 We run into the disco side, where the heavy beat of Donna Summer is blasting.

 All three of us hit the dance floor together.
 Other boys and girls join us, accepting me as part of Tony’s crew.
 Thirty minutes later, I beg for a break to cool off with more beer.
 Our table in the VIP balcony is still over-crowded, so Jimmy takes us to the parking lot.
-At the back of the lot, we smoke out.
-I have to be dragged/carried back inside, where Tony gets us another pitcher backstage, where the lame band has just finished.
+We smoke out at the back of the lot I have to be dragged/carried back inside.
+Tony gets us another pitcher backstage, where the lame band has just finished.

 “We got kicked out of the porno across the street for jerking it together in a booth,” Tony brags.

 “Let’s go up to Hollywood Boulevard.
 We can thrill the pervs in the Pussycat Theater.
 All those Selma whores will be there jerking their tricks.
 We’ll make their night by putting on a show,” Jimmy is full of perverted ideas.

 Tony drives, with all three of us in the front of his Datsun.
 Jimmy rides pussy with an arm around each of us.
 I pay the three dollars for us to get into the X-rated movie on the corner of Cherokee and Hollywood.
 Mom’s money is spent on porno.
-I’m not concerned she’ll find out.
+No way she can find out.
 It is too late in Iowa for me to call for permission to go to the movies.
 It is a slippery slope.